Frequently asked questions:

 At the very least this process will include the caterer submitting a proposal.
 The proposal explains what food and services they will offer based on what the organisation says they want.
 The best proposal wins!

 Nope.
-Some employ thousands of people, but we’re proud to be a medium, family-run company of just over 90 staff.
+Some employ thousands of people, but we’re proud to be a medium, family-run company of just about 50 staff.
 That’s an advantage to you because it means we can provide a dedicated and fast service without long lines of management to slow things down.

 Absolutely not!
 The beauty of our service is that we have central production kitchens and can provide hot and cold food to your office every day.